I'm a fifth-year PhD candidate in economics at

 Average Rating: 4.9 / 5.0

 "Taylor was a great discussion instructor and his lessons were essential in my understanding of the course content.
 He was able to provide alternative explanations of topics to what was provided in class and I felt this improved my experience.
-He was also extremely willing and able to help my group with questions about our research paper and gave us a lot of supplementary ideas and feedback.
+He was also extremely willing and able to help my group with questions about our research paper and gave us a lot of supplementary ideas and feedback."

 Teaching Fellow to Professor James Feigenbaum, Fall 2022